ozgurakgun/ModRef2017/index.md

 - Identification of the criteria that should be used in evaluating models and the design of pragmatic techniques that facilitate the choice and possibly combination among alternative models;
 - Design of higher-level modelling languages;
 - Automatic reformulation techniques;
-- Techniques which allow automatically targeting multiple kinds of solvers from a single high-level model.
+- Techniques which allow automatically targeting multiple kinds of solvers from a single declarative model.

 ## Important Dates